 - BYU Arts Partnership Lesson Plans

 - The Leonardo: Lesson Plans This site has many lessons that involve science and art.
 They have science core lessons for third grade and up.

 - Salt Lake Symphony This site connects you with a local symphony orchestra.
-There are concerts appropriate for children, including Peter and the Wolf, January 12 2014 at 2014.
-Libby Gardner Concert Hall.

 - Utah Symphony and Utah Symphony Orchestra Education Two websites that take you to Utah's leading professional orchestra and its quest for youth education.

 - Mundi Project The Mundi Project’s mission is to provide youth access to pianos and performance opportunities that incorporate all the arts.
 Our two programs make piano education accessible to all youth along the Wasatch Front by placing pianos into individual homes and public spaces that show commitment to piano education/financial need, and presenting multi-disciplinary piano concerts to Title-I schools and the general public.

 - Utah Youth Orchestras and Ensembles Utah Youth Orchestras give opportunities to young dedicated musicians and perform.